 Over to you

-If you can avoid the above blogging mistakes you’re already on your way to use blogging as a powerful marketing tool.
+If you can avoid the blogging mistakes above, you’re already on your way to using blogging as a powerful marketing tool.

 But, of course, there’s so much more to blogging than this.
-If you’d like to learn the ins and outs of blogging for your business, why not check out my About page to learn more and find out if I’m the right person to help you master blogging to help you reach your business goals.
+If you’d like to learn the ins and outs of blogging for your business, why not check out my About page to learn more and find out how I can help you to master blogging as a route to help you reach your business goals.